daphneplott/startup/README.md

 - [x] **Calls to third party endpoints** - The create account page includes an API call to a Harry Potter API to get a suggested username.
 This username displays as the default text in the username box.
 - [x] **Backend service endpoints** - The backend is listening for the /api calls to run certain functions when those pages are fetched.
 - [x] **Frontend calls service endpoints** - The login, create account, games, and highscore pages call the service to help with login, and making and retrieving new highscores.
 - [x] **Supports registration, login, logout, and restricted endpoint** - The login, logout, create account are all supported.
 The only restricted endpoint is that it won't save a score if you aren't logged in.
+The navbar will say login vs logout depending on if the player is logged in or out, and the logout navbar link is just a button that will log them out.

 ## 🚀 DB deliverable